umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 # Language Variants

 In Umbraco 8 you can use **language variants** to setup a multilanguage site.
-You can read about how to set up and work with language variants [here](../../Getting-Started/Backoffice/Variants).
+You can read about how to set it up and work with a multilingual site in the [language variants article](../../Getting-Started/Backoffice/Variants).